On thermalization of two-level quantum systems: Introduction

 \section{Introduction}

-The dynamics of evolution of systems towards equilibrium has always been a challenging problem in Statistical Mechanics.
-The difficulty lies in prescribing a form of interaction at the microscopic level that will give rise to equilibration.
+The study of evolution of open systems towards equilibrium has always been a challenging problem in Statistical Mechanics.
+The difficulty lies in prescribing a form of interaction between the system and the environment at the microscopic level that will give rise to equilibration.
 It has been evaded by proposing the so called {\it H-theorem} which states that a system attains equilibrium when the entropy function is maximized over the accessible states of the system.

 Although this has proved to be a very efficient way to calculate and work with equilibrium states, the heart of the problem remains unsolved.
-So we look at this thermodynamic problem from a quantum mechanical perspective.
-This is where Quantum Thermodynamics comes in.
-Moreover, the concepts and laws of thermodynamics are presumably valid only in macroscopic regime.
-To see how the laws and definitions of thermodynamic quantities viz heat, work, etc behave in microscopic regime is another incentive that can be achieved through Quantum Thermodynamics.
+We look at this thermodynamic problem from a quantum mechanical perspective.
+Quantum Thermodynamics have received a lot attention in the recent past \cite{rt1,rt2}.
+The concepts and laws of thermodynamics are presumably valid only in macroscopic regime.
+To see how the laws and definitions of thermodynamic quantities viz heat, work, etc behave in microscopic regime is one of the main objectives of Quantum Thermodynamics.

-There has been a number of works \cite{pop1,pop2,short1,short2} where the problem of equilibration is looked at from a quantum mechanical perspective.
+There has been a number of works \cite{pop1,pop2,short1,short2,gogolin} where the problem of equilibration is looked at from a quantum mechanical perspective.
 For example, Linden et al. \cite{linden} looked into the problem of smallest possible quantum refrigerator.
 In the process, they considered a two-qubit system as a refrigerator in which one qubit acts as the system to be cooled while the other works as the coil of the refrigerator by extracting heat from the body (to be cooled), and releasing it to the environment.
-The two-qubit refrigerator is derived from the steady state solution of a three-qubit master equation which the authors provided phenomenologically.
-Instead of following this phenomenological approach, our aim is to identify a microscopic derivation of a master equation for the refrigeration.
-To proceed, we consider the notion of {\it thermalizing Hamiltonians} for the individual qubits together with the three-qubit interaction Hamiltonian.
+The two-qubit refrigerator is derived from the equilibrium (steady) state solution of a three-qubit master equation which the authors provided phenomenologically.
+This motivated us to see if, instead of following this phenomenological approach, a microscopic description for the thermalization process (equilibration to a thermal state) is possible through a thermalizing Hamiltonian.
+Such a simulation of the thermalization process can serve at least two purposes: (i) simulating a natural thermalization process in lab, and (ii) comparing different time scales (e.g., time scales for thermalization versus interaction time scales of different constituents of the system) without assuming a priori their ordering.